AYUSH3151/NETFLIX_sql_project/README.md

 This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.

-## Author - Zero Analyst

-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

 ### Stay Updated and Join the Community

-For more content on SQL, data analysis, and other data-related topics, make sure to follow me on social media and join our community:

 - **LinkedIn**: [Connect with me professionally](https://www.linkedin.com/in/ayush-kumar-3365b322a/)